Foundations of Prophecy

 The other theory about the seventieth week is that there is a gap between the 69th and 70th week.
 The possibility of a gap is allowed for by the wording of Gabriel's prophecy in the verses following verse 24.

-The duration of the time of the Great Tribulation is specifically defined in chapter 12.
+The Great Tribulation takes place in the second half of the last week.
+Its duration is specifically defined in chapter 12.

 When Daniel asked how long it would be to the end of those signs, he was given the mysterious answer of “a time, times, and an half" (KJV) or "a time, times, and half a time."
 (NASB) He didn't understand and so he asked what shall be the end.
 He was then told that from the abomination of desolation until the end would be 1290 days, and that "he that waiteth" comes to the 1335 days.
 If you take "a time" to mean one year and "times" to mean two years, then "a time, times, and half a time" refers to 3 1/2 years, which fits with other references to this period, and is also close to both 1290 and 1335 days (a difference of 45 days, which may also have its own significance).
 This fits with the reference to the "Little Horn" in chapters 7 and 8 (identified as existing at "the time of the end" in 8:17), who "...shall speak great words against the most High, and shall wear out the saints of the most High, and think to change times and laws: and they shall be given into his hand until a time and times and the dividing of time" (7:25).